-Examples of possible consequences range from loss or restriction of access to ICT resources, to formal disciplinary action for breach of School Behaviour policy (students) or Code of Conduct (staff).
+Examples of possible consequences range from loss or restriction of access to ICT resources, to formal disciplinary action for breach of School Behaviour Policy (students) or Code of Conduct (staff).
 Cases of serious, deliberate, and/or criminal breach will be referred to external authorities and may result in civil or criminal proceedings.

-PROCEDURES FOR THE USE OF MOBILE PHONES AND OTHER PORTABLE DEVICES
+PROCEDURES FOR THE USE OF MOBILE PHONES

-Mobile phones, iPads, iPods, laptop computers and electronic games have become popular items in our modern technological society.
-In most cases, these items are not to be brought to school.
-We understand however, that parents may provide their children with phones for security and transportation reasons outside of school time.
-There is no reason for any access between 8.30am and 3.00pm.
+We understand that parents may provide their children with phones for security and transportation reasons outside of school time.
+There is no reason for any access between 8.25 am and 2.55 pm.
 Messages can be relayed to students via the school office during these times.

-Mobile phones must be switched off and handed to the class teacher.
-Mobile phones will be confiscated if students use them during the hours of 8.30am and 3.00pm.
+Mobile phones must be switched off and handed in to the school office each morning for collection at the end of the day.

 Students must be fully responsible for the mobile phone.
 Holy Spirit School takes no responsibility for their loss or damage.